Quick Answer

 You need a live file for each country where you spend time, hold accounts, or perform client work.
 Review it before thresholds or contract terms turn into problems.

 Residency is where casual assumptions create expensive mistakes.
 Do not treat it as a simple day-count rule.
-Start each country file with: "Add current residency test criteria after verification."
-Then replace it only after checking the current primary rules for that jurisdiction.
+Verify the current residency test criteria from the primary rules for that jurisdiction before you rely on the country file.

 | Area | Rule | Note |